Apnea of Prematurity

 Further treatment of apnea depends on the cause.
 Doctors treat known causes such as infections.

 If caffeine does not prevent frequent and severe episodes of apnea, newborns may need treatment with continuous positive airway pressure (CPAP).
-This technique allows newborns to breathe on their own while receiving slightly pressurized oxygen or air given through prongs placed in the nostrils.
+This technique allows newborns to breathe on their own while receiving slightly pressurized oxygen or air given through prongs placed in their nostrils.
 Newborns who have apnea spells that are difficult to treat may need a ventilator (a machine that helps air get in and out of the lungs) to help them breathe.

 Parents should be taught how to properly use the monitor and any other equipment, what to do when the alarm sounds, how to do cardiopulmonary resuscitation (CPR) in case it is needed, and how to keep a record of events.
 Most monitors electronically store information about events that occur.
+There is no proof that discharging a premature newborn from the hospital with an apnea monitor decreases the risk of sleep-related deaths, including SIDS, or of brief, resolved, unexplained events.

 Prognosis for Apnea of Prematurity

-Over time, as the respiratory center matures, episodes of apnea become less frequent, and by the time the newborn approaches 37 weeks of gestation, the episodes usually no longer occur.
-Apnea may continue for weeks in infants who were born extremely prematurely (such as at 23 to 27 weeks).
+Over time, as the respiratory center matures, episodes of apnea become less frequent, and by about the time of a premature newborn's original due date, the episodes usually no longer occur.

-Apnea of prematurity rarely causes death.
+Apnea of prematurity is rarely fatal.

 Drugs Mentioned In This Article